northsim/northsim-faq/docs/China.md

 ## Checking Data Usage

 Unless otherwise stated all NorthSIM eSIMs will throttle to 128kbps after your data limit has been reached.
-You are welcome to use thrid party data usage tracking apps to track your data usage.
+You are welcome to use third party data usage tracking apps to track your data usage.
 Alternatively your device will have an inbuilt data usage counter.

 <details markdown="block">
   <summary>